24 August 2023

 Cover design © Luke Bird

-An unflinching look at Charleston, a beautiful, endangered port city, founded by English settlers in 1669 as a hub of the sugar and slave trades, which now finds itself at the intersection of the twin crises of climate and race.
+An unflinching look at Charleston, a beautiful, endangered port city, founded by English settlers in 1669 as a hub of the sugar and slave trades, which now, as the waters rise, stands at the intersection of climate and race.

 ‘It’s a book that I wish every community could have for facing economic inequality, racial injustice and climate change.
 In a blend of history, policy, science and journalism, Crawford brings Charleston to life and reveals why the city is a harbinger for the United States and the world.’